League of Cities of the Philippines v. COMELEC

 League of Cities of the Philippines v.
 COMELEC is a landmark decision of the Supreme Court of the Philippines about the validity of the cityhood laws of 16 municipalities in the Philippines.
-The case clarifies the requirements for the conversion of a Municipality into a Component City.
-The Court in its final decision ruled that the cityhood laws of the 16 municipalities in the Philippines are constitutional.
+The case clarifies the requirements for the conversion of a municipality into a component city.
+The court in its final decision ruled that the cityhood laws of the 16 municipalities in the Philippines are constitutional.

 Background and history

-In the Eleventh Congress, 57 bills seeking the conversion of municipalities into component cities were filed before the House of Representatives.
+In the 11th Congress, 57 bills seeking the conversion of municipalities into component cities were filed before the House of Representatives.
 However, Congress did not act on the 24 out of the 57 municipalities.
-In the Twelfth Congress, Republic Act No. 9009 was enacted revising the Local Government Code (LGC) by increasing the income requirement to qualify for conversion into a city from ₱20 million annual income to ₱100 million locally generated income.
-In the thirteenth Congress, 16 of the 24 municipalities filed their individual cityhood bills.
+In the 12th Congress, Republic Act No. 9009 was enacted revising the Local Government Code (LGC) by increasing the income requirement to qualify for conversion into a city from ₱20 million annual income to ₱100 million locally generated income.
+In the thirteenth Congress, 16 of the 24 municipalities filed their cityhood bills.
 Each of the cityhood bills contained a common provision exempting the particular municipality from the ₱100 million income requirement imposed by RA No. 9009.
 These cityhood bills lapsed into law on various dates after President Gloria Macapagal Arroyo did not sign them.

 Petitioners filed to declare the Cityhood Laws unconstitutional for violation of Section 10, Article X of the 1987 Constitution, as well as for violation of the equal protection clause.
-Petitioners also pointed that the wholesale conversion of municipalities into cities will reduce the share of existing cities in the Internal Revenue Allotment (IRA) because more cities will share the same amount of internal revenue set aside for all cities under Section 285 of the Local Government Code.
+Petitioners also pointed out that the wholesale conversion of municipalities into cities will reduce the share of existing cities in the Internal Revenue Allotment (IRA) because more cities will share the same amount of internal revenue set aside for all cities under Section 285 of the Local Government Code.

 The municipalities involved were called as "League of 16".
 They were: